lb7/AutoSnooze/README.md

 The app is essentially functional at this point, however there is still a lot of fine tuning to be done especially with the UI design.

+I make use of some third party libraries such as Realm for my alarm database and Butterknife for view binding.
+RxJava is used a little bit but it's just some trivial stuff to familarize myself with how it works at this point.

 The [release apk](https://github.com/lb7/AutoSnooze/blob/master/app/app-release.apk) can currently be installed on Android API 16 and above.